 So with my pack having gained weight, I tackled all the climbs.
 Everything was as expected…tough, steep and tiring but nothing I hadn’t dealt with before.
 White Cap had a semi-alpine top with stunted trees and some great views of Katahdin and all the mountains to the south.
 Since I couldn’t see much when I climbed Katahdin, these were the best views yet…an appreciated win.
 Besides the early thunderstorm on Monday, the weather has been great for my 100mw trek… can’t complain.

-I know I also said that this stretch doesn’t really feel like wilderness, but looking out over the landscape, it was striking just how vast all the lakes and forests are in this region.
-I couldn’t make out one town or even a house or farm.
-The only man-made signs are logging operations… I’ve seen or heard a few of these, plus there have been quite a few logging roads.
+I know I also said this stretch didn’t really feel like wilderness, but looking out over the landscape, it was striking just how vast the lakes and forests are in this region.
+I couldn’t make out any towns or even a house or farm.
+The only man-made signs were logging operations… I’ve seen or heard a few of these, plus there have been quite a few logging roads.
 Still, it is a pretty remote area.